 - Shoes: Shoes must be dress shoes or tennis shoes and have closed toes and heels.
-They may be of any name brand as long as they are solid black, including the soles, shoelaces, and the brand's logo. - No slippers or 'house shoes' are allowed.
-No "Ugg boots" or sheepskin style with synthetic sole. - No high heels over 1 inch. - Socks: Socks must be solid black or solid white. - Girls may wear navy blue or white knee high socks or natural colored, white or navy full-length tights.
-No lace leggings; solid leggings only (blue, white, or black) - Lace, 'fishnet,' or patterned-style socks and stockings are not permitted - Undergarments: Undergarments may not be visible for any reason, including appearance through thin or transparent clothing.
+They may be of any name brand as long as they are solid black, including the soles, shoelaces, and the brand's logo. - No slippers, "house shoes," or "Crocs" are allowed.
+No "Ugg boots" or sheepskin style with synthetic sole. - No high heels over 1 inch. - Socks: Socks must be solid black or solid white. - Students wearing skirts may only wear navy blue or white knee high socks or natural colored, white or navy full-length tights.
+No lace leggings; solid leggings only (blue, white, or black). - Lace, 'fishnet,' or patterned-style socks and stockings are not permitted - Undergarments: Undergarments may not be visible for any reason, including appearance through thin or transparent clothing.